oroinc/documentation/platform/architecture/tech_stack.rst

 * Proprietary DB-based MQ in CE and EE
 * RabbitMQ in EE only (for scalability)

-.. note:: For implementation details, see :ref:`Message Queue <op-structure--mq--index>` topic for more information about the message queue component.
+.. note: For implementation details, see :ref:`Message Queue <op-structure--mq--index>` topic for more information about the message queue component.

 Search Engine
 """""""""""""